 The Sustainability Coordinator is responsible for preparing the sustainability report for the Fund Company.

-Read more about our sustainability programme on our Sustainability page.
+Read more about our sustainability programme on our Sustainablity page (in Swedish only).

 For further information, please contact the Fund Company by phone on +46 (0) 18 640 540 or by email to info@didnergerge.se.